p5k6/p5k6.github.io/source/_posts/2015-05-15-automating-hiveserver-slash-hive-metastore-restarts-after-lockup.markdown

 Now - I've got my logic, so I wrote a simple ruby script which daemonizes the above logic, and is controlled via a sysV init script (our servers are running CentOS).
 My script runs the above logic every 30 seconds, and - on timeout - attempts restart - first by shutting down via service, then via kill -15 <pid>, and finally via kill -9 (if needed).

-One issue I found right after deploy was that the monitor was continuously restarting the metastore (oops...).
+One issue I found right after the initial deploy was that the monitor was continuously restarting the metastore (oops...).
-Turns out that I needed to close the write after writing "hello" to the socket.
+Turns out that I needed to close_write the socket after writing "hello".
 After adding that to the above script, the monitor ran successfully (and has been for the last 2+ days so far).

+After these changes, my code is pretty much this

+{% include_code [hive_metastore_restart.rb] [ lang:ruby ] metastore_restart.rb %}

 Hopefully this will help us avoid additional downtime with hive-metastore.